jkomoros/adjacency-map/README.md

     {
         //type is required in this form
         type: 'one'
-        //A ref that is omitted implies the root node, of name ''
+        //A parent that is omitted implies the root node, of name ''
-        ref: 'b',
+        parent: 'b',
         weight: 3
     },
     {
-        //ref, source, and any constants just get their default values.
+        //parent, source, and any constants just get their default values.
         type: 'two'
     }
 ]
 ```

-However, sometimes you have multiple edges to a given ref, and want to make it faster to manually configure them.
+However, sometimes you have multiple edges to a given parent, and want to make it faster to manually configure them.
 You can also provide a map of nodeIDs to edges.
-Each edge in that list will then implicitly have its `ref` property set.
+Each edge in that list will then implicitly have its `parent` property set.

 ```
 edges: {